Sophie Guellati-Salcedo, Ph.D.

 Function Replacement and System Restoration

-Butyrate supplementation—particularly in stabilized forms like tri-butyrin—can be valuable.
-It resists premature breakdown, reaches the colon more effectively, and has been associated with improvements in local inflammation and bowel function.
-Yet it remains a functional replacement rather than an ecological restoration.
+Butyrate supplementation—especially in stabilized forms like tri-butyrin—can be valuable for supporting multidimensional healing.
+It resists premature breakdown, reaches the colon more effectively, and has been linked to improvements in local inflammation and bowel function.
+However, it should be viewed as a functional replacement rather than a complete ecological restoration.

-A capsule can deliver a compound, but it cannot recreate the microbial relationships that regulate it.
-Without those interactions, the colon may continue to depend on external input rather than resuming its own metabolic balance.
-Within a terrain perspective, the objective is not only to deliver butyrate, but to restore the internal conditions that allow its natural production to flourish again.
+While a capsule can deliver butyrate, it cannot replicate the intricate microbial relationships that regulate its production, which are crucial in the context of epigenetics and psychoneuroimmunology.
+Without these vital interactions, the colon may continue to rely on external sources rather than reestablishing its own metabolic balance.
+From a terrain perspective, the goal is not solely to deliver butyrate but also to restore the internal conditions that enable its natural production to thrive once again.

 The Psychological Dimension of Gut Ecology

-Research in psychoneuroimmunology (PNI) and microbiome science is increasingly intersecting.
-PNI traditionally examines how psychological states influence the immune and nervous systems.
-The microbiome now adds a third dimension to that relationship—the microbial communities that regulate inflammatory signaling, stress response, and neurotransmitter balance.
+Research in psychoneuroimmunology (PNI) and microbiome science is increasingly intersecting, highlighting the importance of epigenetics in understanding these connections.
+PNI traditionally examines how psychological states influence the immune and nervous systems, while the microbiome adds a third dimension—microbial communities that regulate inflammatory signaling, stress response, and neurotransmitter balance, thereby contributing to multidimensional healing.

 Studies from integrated PNI–microbiome groups, such as the APC Microbiome Institute at University College Cork (Cryan & Dinan, 2012; 2019), the Cousins Center for Psychoneuroimmunology at UCLA (Slavich et al., 2018), and SUNY Upstate Medical University (Licinio et al., 2020), demonstrate that microbial metabolites can influence immune tone and emotional regulation through shared biochemical channels.